followcrom/tech257-azure-linux/azure/create-az-vm.md

 ## Creating a VM on Azure

-- **Step 1: Sign in to Azure Portal**
-  - Navigate to [https://portal.azure.com](https://portal.azure.com) and log in with your Azure account.

-- **Step 2: Create a New Virtual Machine**
+- **Step 1: Create a New Virtual Machine**
   - On the Azure dashboard, select "Virtual machines".
   - Alternatively, you can search for "Virtual machines" in the search bar.
-  - In the "Virtual machines" page, click Create > Azure virtual machine.
-You will be taken through a series of steps to configure the VM.
+  - On the "Virtual machines" page, click _Create > Azure virtual machine_.
+You will be taken through to options to configure the VM.

-- **Step 3: Configure Basic Settings**
+- **Step 2: Configure Settings**
   - **Subscription**: Choose the _Azure Training_ subscription.
   - **Resource Group**: Choose _tech257_ as the resource group.
   - **Virtual Machine Name**: Enter a name for your VM.